LACLanthony/Portfolio/README.md

 ### Hotel Webscrape
 **[code](https://github.com/LACLanthony/hotel_webscrape/blob/main/hotel.ipynb)** <br>
-**Description:** In the preceding code hotels were scraped from the yellow pages website.
+**Description:** In the preceding code a list of hotels, their addresses and phone numbers were scraped from the yellow pages website.
 The data was then cleaned and saved into a csv file.<br>
 **Skills:** web scraping, ETL, Beautiful Soup, Requests